asvd/helios-merge/README.md

 ```

-Bundling the library using `helios-merge` like this:
+Bundling the library using `helios-merge`:

 ```sh